rewardenv/reward/docs/settings/reward-settings.md

 - `reward_traefik_bind_additional_https_ports: []` - valid option example: `[8443, 9443]`

-By default Reward makes it possible to resolve the environment's domain to the nginx container's IP address inside the docker network.
+By default, Reward makes it possible to resolve the environment's domain to the nginx container's IP address inside the docker network.
 To disable this behaviour you add this line to the config file.

 - `reward_resolve_domain_to_traefik: 0`

+By default, only the UDP port 53 is exposed from the dnsmasq container.
+Sometimes it doesn't seem to be enough, and the TCP port 53 has to be exposed as well.
+To do so enable the `reward_dnsmasq_bind_tcp` variable in the ~/.reward.yml file.

+- `reward_dnsmasq_bind_tcp: false`
+- `reward_dnsmasq_bind_udp: true`

-By default Reward is not allowed to run commands as root.
+By default, Reward is not allowed to run commands as root.
 To disable this check you can add the following setting to the config.

 - `reward_allow_superuser: 1`